gatooooooo/FdpReleases-Mirror/README.md

 This is a mirror for fdp releases meaning they shouldn't be deleted (hopefully xd) (This i hope will stop the trolling xd)

+## check the branches to see the history of fdp's source code

 //below is skidded from https://github.com/UnlegitMC/FDPClient/blob/main/README.md
 ## License
 This project is subject to the [GNU General Public License v3.0](LICENSE).
 This does only apply for source code located directly in this clean repository.
 During the development and compilation process, additional source code may be used to which we have obtained no rights.
 Such code is not covered by the GPL license.